Mohi445257/iis-ansible/README.md

 This repository demonstrates **Windows automation and DevOps skills** by automating IIS installation, default site setup, health-check endpoint, firewall rules, and optional SSL binding using Ansible.

 It’s **idempotent**, safe to run multiple times, and ready for deploying static or packaged applications.
-Perfect for showcasing **Windows infrastructure management and Ansible proficiency** to recruiters.

----

 ## Features

 - Installs IIS with required features: